rhagan94/NoCoSMiCC/README.md

 ## 1. Data access

-The analysis of non-coding somatic mutations implictaed in colorectal cancer (CRC) development first requires collation of Whole Genome Sequencing (WGS) data.
-A large number of CRC WGS databases are now available and can be accessed by following the relevant data access procedures:
+The analysis of non-coding somatic mutations involved in colorectal cancer (CRC) development first requires the collation of Whole Genome Sequencing (WGS) data from CRC patients.
+A relatively large number of CRC WGS databases are now available and can be accessed by following the relevant data access procedures:

 - Genomics England (https://www.genomicsengland.co.uk/research/research-environment)
 - Hartwig Medical Foundation (https://www.hartwigmedicalfoundation.nl/en/data/data-access-request/)